isaracorp/Toolkit-Samples/kdf_pbkdf2/README.md

 ## Getting Started

-We have created a sample application that demonstrates how to use the IQR Toolkit's PBKDF2 implementation.
+We have created a sample application that demonstrates how to use the toolkit's PBKDF2 implementation.

 Build the sample application: